clusterloggs/Scalable-MLOps-Pipeline-for-Credit-Risk-Prediction/README.md

 An end-to-end machine learning web application for credit risk classification.
-It predicts the likelihood of a borrower defaulting on a loan using supervised learning and includes full MLOps capabilities: model training, deployment (Docker + Heroku), CI/CD (GitHub Actions), and automated monitoring/retraining.
+It predicts the likelihood of a borrower defaulting on a loan using supervised learning and includes full MLOps capabilities, including model training, deployment (using Docker and Heroku), CI/CD (GitHub Actions), and automated monitoring/retraining.

 ## Features